vokuder/umbrella/README.md

 ### Create a production build:
 This step requires cordova and SDKs for your targeted platform.
-Please refer to the [cordova documentation]() for more instructions.
+<br>Please refer to the [cordova documentation]() for more information.
 <br>
 <br>
 `npm run build` minifies and packages source code to the `www` directory.